 Just 25 cents from a hundred people will pay for bandwidth usage for a few months.

-There are a multitude of small expenses involved in doing a project
+There are a multitude of small (and large) expenses involved in doing a project

 like this, like web site hosting, bandwidth, Internet access,

 xeroxing, books, more books, magazines, inter-library loan charges, postage,

 blank CDs for backups and archiving and give-aways,